-Studies indicate that hearing aids can indeed reduce the impact of tinnitus for a large percentage of individuals.
+Studies indicate that digital hearing aids can indeed reduce the impact of tinnitus for a large percentage of individuals.
 In a 2007 US survey of hearing care professionals, they reported that about 60% of their patients with tinnitus had their symptoms eased through hearing aids, and roughly 22% of their patients had experienced significant relief.

 It is recommended to use hearing aids for those with hearing loss and tinnitus.
 They can be effective either used alone or as part of a wider package of therapy.

 It is important to maintain a balanced diet and a healthy attitude towards exercise.
 A healthy body promotes a healthy mind and exercise can be a great distraction away from tinnitus.
 A lot of sufferers practice meditation and yoga for a more mindful approach to the condition.